Chanushkr/Data-Analysis-Projects/5 - Fandango Ratings vs. Reality Cross-Platform Movie Review Analysis/README.md

 ## Conclusion
 This project highlights significant biases in Fandango's rating system and provides a comprehensive comparison with other movie review platforms.

----

-Feel free to explore the code and visualizations in the repository!